MultiSafepay/docs/content/integrations/community/Community integration requirements/_index.md

 hideMenu: '.'
 ---

 At MultiSafepay, our developers code on a daily basis to process in-house transactions.
-However, there are also many fantastic developers worldwide who code wrappers, plugins, applications and other various code in order to work with us.
+However, there are also many talented developers worldwide who code wrappers, plugins and applications.

-We are happy to give a place on our documentation page if you have created an integration with us.
-If you would like for your project to appear on our documentation page, please contact the MultiSafepay Integration Team at integration@multisafepay.com
+We would be delighted to offer a place on our documentation page if you have created an integration with us.
+If you would like to share your project with us and appear on DOCS, feel free to contact the MultiSafepay Integration team at integration@multisafepay.com

 We would like to outline the main requirements that external integrations should adhere to if they wish to be a part of the MultiSafepay community.
 These agreements are the following: